An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: The CTCNet-based AVSS model

 \subsection{Lip-reading pre-training}

 The CTCNet and control models use the pre-training lip-reading model CTCNet-Lip to extract visual features.
 Following the existing lip-reading method MS-TCN \cite{RN55}, the CTCNet-Lip model consists of a backbone network for extracting features from the image frames and a classification subnetwork for word prediction.
 The backbone network includes a 3D convolutional layer and a standard ResNet-18 network.
-Given grayscale video frames of lip motion $\mathbf{P}_i\in R^{H\times W\times T_v}$, we first convolve the frames with P 3D kernels with size $5\times 5\times 1$ and spatial stride size $2\times 2\times 1$ to obtain the features $\mathbf{F}_v\in R^{P\times H'\times W'\times T_v}$, where $H'$ and $W'$ denote the spatial dimensions.
-Each frame in $\mathbf{F}_v$ passes through the ResNet-18 network, resulting in a $C_v$-dimensional embedding.
+Given multiple grayscale images of the target speaker's lip region in the input video $\mathbf{P}_i\in R^{H\times W\times T_v}$, we first convolve the frames with $J$ 3D kernels with size $5\times 5\times 1$ and spatial stride size $2\times 2\times 1$ to obtain the features $\mathbf{F}_v\in R^{J\times H'\times W'\times T_v}$, where $H'$ and $W'$ denote the spatial dimensions.
+This step performs feature extraction and compression of the input multiple grayscale images through a 3D convolutional operation.
+Then, each frame in $\mathbf{F}_v$ passes through the ResNet-18 network, resulting in a $C_v$-dimensional embedding.
 Finally, the $T_v$ frames compose an embedding matrix $\mathbf{K}_i\in R^{C_v\times T_v}$.

 The classification subnetwork takes $\mathbf{K}_i$ as input for word prediction.
 In contrast to MS-TCN, which uses a temporal convolutional network (TCN) for word prediction, we use a model with the same structure as CTCNet's visual subnetwork, whose output has the same dimensions as $\mathbf{K}_i$.
 The output is averaged in the time dimension, resulting in a $C_v$-dimensional vector.
 A fully connected layer and a softmax layer are used for word prediction.